Danilo2503/danilo2503/README.md

 ###

-<p align="left">My name is Danilo and I'm a intern at Digitrix, from São Paulo - Brasil</p>
+<p align="left">My name is Danilo and I'm currently part of the Monitoring Team at Digitrix, São Paulo - Brasil</p>

 ###